lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 ## Preview renewal offers

-Use the `PreviewRenwal` API to get the preview of renewal order for the customer.
+Use the `PreviewRenwal` API to get the preview of the renewal order for the customer.
 This is the same `POST v3/customers/{customer-id}/orders` with `orderType` as _PREVIEW_RENEWAL_.

 **Assumptions:**

-Preview Renewal can be called anytime during the current term and recommendations be received.
+You can run the `PreviewRenewal` API anytime during the current term to get the recommendations.

 ### Request header